 "While the outcome was not what [Sierra Nevada] expected, we maintain our belief that the Dream Chaser spacecraft is technically very capable, reliable and was qualified to win based on NASA's high ratings of the space system," the company said in its statement.

-The company planned a second glide test in 2015, according to a SpaceNews article from January, but a firm date was not released.
+The company is now working toward doing a second glide test in early 2016, but a firm date has not been released.